 While some trading apps appear to have been purchased ‘off the shelf’ in order to tick a box, this broker has clearly spent some time and effort getting their mobile app right.
 The recent updates have also taken into account feedback from traders using the mobile app, and appears to be another step forward.

 Payouts at this broker are a clear strength.
 The most traded assets see payouts of around 85%, with some assets reaching 91%.
+(Amount will be credited to account in case of successful investment).
 As ever, the payouts will vary based on expiry times and the asset selected.
-There is also the ability to use the returns slider which will reduce payouts in return for refunding a percentage of any losing trades.

 Deposits can be made via credit card (all major cards accepted) as well as wire transfer and online transaction services such as Skrill and Neteller.
 The minimum deposit is just £10 – The initial deposit will dictate which account type a trader moves into.